ymhaah/ymhaah/README.md

 		</strong>
 	</a>
 	<p>
-		As a front-end developer, from the moment you write the first HTML line to....
+		As a front-end developer, from the moment you write the first HTML line to...
 	</p>
 </p>